Romance in Durango: Live performances

 According to his official website, Dylan has played the song 37 times in concert between 1975 and 2003.
 Five of these live versions, all from 1975, have been officially released (one on the Biograph box set in 1985, one on The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue album in 2002 and another three versions on the Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings box set in 2019, which additionally features a rehearsal version of the song).
 Dylan performed it only once after 1976, at the Hammersmith Apollo in London in 2003, a performance cited by Dylanologist Egil Mosbron as one of his best from that year.

 In popular culture

 A live version of the song from the Montreal Forum in 1975, the same one originally released on Biograph, plays over the closing credits of Martin Scorsese's 2019 documentary Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese.

-"Romance in Durango" is featured on the soundtrack in the movie "Savages" starring Blake Lively and Selma Hayek.
+"Romance in Durango" is featured on the soundtrack in the movie Savages (2012).